This is the first of a two-part series on making the case for your social media plan and initiatives.

 Once you have this information, you’ll be better equipped to determine how your board can help support your social media initiatives.

 Stay tuned for part 2 of our “Getting your board on board with social media” primer!

 In the comments, please share with us ways your board members are using social media to support your cause.
-We’d love to know!Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, innovation, PR, and content marketing.
-Caroline is also the founder of SourceRise, a digital platform connecting journalists to international NGO sources.
+We’d love to know!Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
 Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.